hlotvonen/glyph-drawing-club-blog/src/posts/2024-06-17-font-with-built-in-syntax-highlighting.md

 ### Cons

-What are the limitations then?
+There are, of course, many limitations to this method.
+It is not a direct replacement to the more robust syntax highligting libraries, but works well enough for simple needs.

-1. Making any modifications to the syntax highligher, like changing the color palette, means modifying the font.
+1. Making any modifications to the syntax highligher, like changing the color palette, adding more language supports or changing the look of the font, requires modifying the font file.
 This is inaccessible for most people.
-I use Glyphs to make and modify fonts, but it only works on Mac, and costs ~300 euros.
-There might be some free and open source type design software that would work for this, but I don't know them.
+I used Glyphs to modify this font, but it only works on Mac, and costs ~300 euros.
-2. The font *is* the syntax highlighter, which means that you can't change the font to your favourite programming font.
-If you want a different font to have this built-in syntax highlighter, you have to add it to the font yourself.
-3. It only works where OpenType is supported.
-Fortunately, all major browsers (even Safari!) supports `font-feature-settings: "colr", "calt";`.
-However, you can't use it in PowerPoint for example because it doesn't support OpenType (AFAIK).
+2. It only works where OpenType is supported.
+Fortunately, all major browsers support `font-feature-settings: "colr", "calt";`.
+However, eg. PowerPoint doesn't support OpenType (as far as I know).
-4. Finding patterns in text with OpenType contextual alternates is **very** basic.
-The resulting syntax highlighting is simple, and not meant to be used in actual code editors.
-For example, you can't tell it to ignore syntax highlighting within `<p>` tags, so words that are JS keywords will be always highlighted, like so: `<p>if I throw this Object through the window, catch it, for else it’ll continue to Infinity.</p>`.
-It also can't highlight comment blocks, etc.
+3. Finding patterns in text with OpenType contextual alternates is basic, and is no match for scripts that use regular expressions.
+For example, words within `<p>` tags that are JS keywords will be always highlighted: `<p>if I throw this Object through the window, catch it, for else it’ll continue to Infinity & break</p>`.
+It can't highlight comment blocks, or strings between quotes, etc.
-5. So far, I've only added basic support for HTML, CSS and JavaScript in the demo font.
-More could be added, but again... it requires modifying the font.
-I made this font for my own use, and I have no plans on adding more.
-6. My color palette is quite wild and it would probably be very straining in longer use, but I've made it purposefully colorful for the purpose of teaching.
-This is not a limitation of the technique, but of my implementation =)

 ## How does it actually work?

 Here's roughly how it works.
-There are two features in OpenType that make this possible.
+There are two features in OpenType that make this possible: OpenType COLR table and contextual alternates.

-First is the OpenType COLR table.
-It makes multi-colored fonts possible.
-It's quite gimmicky and rare to see one in actual use, but it makes this concept work.
+### OpenType COLR table

-The COLR setup for syntax highlighting is fairly easy.
-I followed [this handy guide on creating a Micro­soft color font (CPAL/‌COLR)](https://glyphsapp.com/learn/creating-a-microsoft-color-font).
-I made a palette with 6 colors: these are the highlight colors.
+OpenType COLR table makes multi-colored fonts possible.
+[There is a good guide on creating a color font using Glyphs](https://glyphsapp.com/learn/creating-a-microsoft-color-font).

-To assign colors, I duplicated letters `A`&thinsp;`–`&thinsp;`Z`, numbers `0`&thinsp;`–`&thinsp;`9` and the characters `.` `#` `*` `-` and `_` four times, as these would be highlighted using different colours based on the glyph substitution rules.
-Each duplicated character is then suffixed with .alt1, .alt2, .alt3 or .alt4, and then assigned a color.
-All .alt1's are `this` lime-yellow, for example.
+I made a palette with 6 colors.
+I duplicated letters `A`&thinsp;`–`&thinsp;`Z`, numbers `0`&thinsp;`–`&thinsp;`9` and the characters `.` `#` `*` `-` and `_` four times.
+Each duplicated character is then suffixed with .alt1, .alt2, .alt3 or .alt4, and then assigned a color from the palette.
+For example, all .alt1 glyphs are `this` lime-yellow.

 <figure class="u-image-small">
     {% image